dsa-ou/allowed/README.md

-This program allows you to check if a Python program only uses certain constructs.
+This program checks if your Python code only uses certain constructs, which you can configure.
-The check is purely syntactic and therefore assumes the program compiles.
+The check is purely syntactic and therefore assumes that your code compiles.

 The various uses of a construct can't be individually allowed or disallowed.
 For example, you can't allow integer addition